xyproto/cxx/README.md

 ## Installation

-Using a package that comes with your distro is usually the best way, if possible.
+If `cxx` is available by using your favorite package manager, that's usually the best way.

 ### Manual installation